 - Conflict resolution and tolerance

-The Alumni Small Grants Program, apportioned for alumni of U.S. Government exchange programs, is intended to promote alumni leadership and networking, as well as facilitate cooperation with the U.S. Embassy Belgrade in strategic fields for the future of Serbia: strengthening the rule of law, promoting economic development and improving regional stability.
-The application period for this program is now closed, we hope to offer the program again in 2017.
+The Alumni Small Grants Program, apportioned for alumni of U.S. Government exchange programs, is intended to promote alumni leadership and networking, as well as facilitate cooperation with the U.S. Embassy Belgrade in strategic fields for the future of Serbia: strengthening the rule of law, promoting economic development, countering violent extremism and promotion of media literacy and critical thinking.
+The application period for this program is now open.
+For more information please read Alumni Small Grants Notice of Funding Opportunity 2019

 The U.S. Speaker Program is a very moderate program through the State Department.
 Public Affairs Office can annually bring between 10-15 renown U.S. experts and specialists to Serbia.
 These American experts travel worldwide to participate in programs and engage audiences through lectures, workshops and seminars; through appearances in media; and as consultants.
 The Speaker Program proactively promotes understanding of the U.S. foreign policy and other key policies, and the political, economic, social and cultural context out of which these policies arise.
 Program enables U.S. citizen experts to engage with foreign audiences worldwide, in person and via virtual platforms, through meetings, lectures, workshops, and seminars; through appearances in foreign media; and in a consultancy capacity.
 The U.S. Speaker Program promotes an understanding of U.S. policies and institutions and the political, economic, social, and cultural context from which they arise.
 U.S. speakers address topics identified by posts abroad in consultation with regional bureaus and other IIP offices.
 U.S. speakers can be programmed with a variety of professional audiences in a wide-range of disciplines; however, English language teaching and the performing arts are specifically excluded.
 Performing artists may participate in programs as speakers or consultants, but IIP does not recruit artists for performances or exhibitions.
 In addition, speakers do not teach university courses or conduct research.
 For more information please contact our Public Affairs Section.